 - Learner evaluation of the programme

 - Learner evaluation of assessments

 - External examiner's report

 - Internal examiner's report

-- Examinations Board's report
+- ELEC report

 - Results approval panel reports

 - Programme completion evaluation survey

 - Tutor reports on subject/module appraisals by learners

 - Staff survey

-- Programme Manager/ Heads of department Programme Monitoring Report
+- Programme Manager Programme Monitoring Report

 - Self-evaluation programme reports

 - Institutional self-evaluations

 - Programme and Institutional reviews

 - QQI Reengagement Process

-3.2.2 Monitoring the Quality and Standards of Delivery, Facilities and Learner Feedback on programme appraisal forms which are handed out one every term to learners and at the end of a programme to tutors.
-Learners have a specifically assigned Programme Manager which they are made aware of on day one of their course.
-The times available to learners are clearly stated in their learner handbooks.
+3.2.2 Monitoring the Quality and Standards of Delivery, Facilities and Learner Evaluation

+The Programme Manager has the responsibility for the day-to-day management of the programme and on-going evaluation of the programme, the delivery of same and any operational issues, which may arise.
+This is achieved through regular consultations with learners and tutors.
+Learners and tutors are advised of the opportunity to comment objectively and anonymously on programme appraisal (Learner evaluation) forms which are distributed every term to learners and at the end of a programme to tutors.
+Learners have a specifically assigned Programme Manager which they are made aware of on day one of their programme.
+The Programme Manager's availability to learners is clearly stated in their learner handbooks.
 Tutors also have full access to their Programme Manager or the College Director if they have any feedback which they would like to give.
 Structured procedures for monitoring occur as follows: